openzfs/openzfs-docs/docs/Basic Concepts/RAIDZ.rst

 - total stripe width is 3

-- one stripe can have up to 2 data parts of 4K size because of 1 parity blocks
+- one stripe can have up to 2 data parts of 4K size and 1 parity block

+- we have 128k (recordsize) diveded by 8k (two 4k data parts) = 16 stripes

-- we will have 128K/2 = 64 stripes with 8K of data and 4K of parity each
+- Each of these 16 stripes, has 8k of data and 4k of parity

+16 stripes * 12k (data + parity) = 192k.
-so usable space ratio in this case will be 66%.
+We write 192k to store 128k, so usable space ratio in this case will be 66%.

 The more disks RAIDZ has, the wider the stripe, the greater the space